 - A. For the purposes of this Article, the Individuals with Disabilities Education Improvement Act (IDEA), 20 U.S.C.
 1400 et seq. and its implementing regulations, 34 CFR 300.1 et seq., are incorporated herein by reference.
 Copies of the incorporated material can be obtained from the U.S. Government Printing Office, Attn: New Orders, P.O.
 Box 979050, St. Louis, MO 63197-9000 https://bookstore.gpo.gov/catalog/laws-regulations or the Arizona Department of Education, Exceptional Student Services, 1535 West Jefferson Street, Phoenix, Arizona 85007. - 9 B. Definitions.
-All terms defined in the IDEA, its implementing regulations and A.R.S. § 15-761 are applicable, with the following additions: - 1.
-"Accommodations" means the provisions made to allow a student to access the general education curriculum and demonstrate learning.
+All terms defined in the IDEA, its implementing regulations and A.R.S. § 15-761 are applicable, with the following additions: - "Accommodations" means the provisions made to allow a student to access the general education curriculum and demonstrate learning.
 Accommodations do not substantially change the instructional level, the content or the performance criteria, but are made in order to provide a student equal access to learning and equal opportunity to demonstrate what is known.
 Accommodations shall not alter the content of the curriculum or a test, or provide inappropriate assistance to the student within the context of the test. - 2.
 "Adaptations" means changes made to the environment, curriculum, and instruction or assessment practices in order for a student to be a successful learner.
 Adaptations include accommodations and modifications.
 Adaptations are based on an individual student's strengths and needs. - 21 3.2.
-"Administrator" means the chief administrative official or designee (responsible for special education services) authorized to act on behalf of a public education agency. - 4.3.
+"Administrator" means the chief administrative official or designee (responsible for special education services) authorized to act on behalf of a public education agency. - 4.
 "Audiologist" means a person who specializes in the identification and prevention of hearing problems and in the non-medical rehabilitation of those who have hearing impairments, and who is licensed to practice audiology according to A.R.S.
-Title 36, Chapter 17, Article 4. - 5.4.3.
+Title 36, Chapter 17, Article 4. - 5-3.
 "Boundaries of responsibility" means for: - a.
 A school district, the geographical area within the its legally designated boundaries. - b.
 A charter school, the population of students enrolled in the charter school. - c.
 A public education agency other than a school district or charter school, the population of students enrolled in a charter school or receiving educational services from a public education agency. - 6.
-"Certificate in speech and language therapy" means a speech language pathologist or speech language technician certificate awarded by the State Board of Education. - 7.5.
+"Certificate in speech and language therapy" means a speech-language pathologist or speech-language technician certificate awarded by the State Board of Education. - 7.
 "Certified school psychologist" means a person holding a certificate from the Arizona State Board of Education issued pursuant to 7 A.A.C.
 2, Article 6, in the area of school psychology.

-1 8 3.
-6. "Certified speech language therapist" means a person holding a speech language pathologist or 2 speech-language technician certificate from the Arizona State Board of Education issued pursuant 3 to 7 A.A.C.
-2, Article 6, and a license from the Arizona Department of Health Services as a speech- 4 language pathologist in accordance with A.R.S.
-Title 36, Chapter 17, Article 4.
+- 8. "Certified speech language therapist" means a person holding a speech language pathologist or speech-language technician certificate from the Arizona State Board of Education issued pursuant to 7 A.A.C.
+2, Article 6, and a license from the Arizona Department of Health Services as a speech-language pathologist in accordance with A.R.S.
+Title 36, Chapter 17, Article 4. - 5 7.4.
+"Child with a disability," has the same meaning prescribed in A.R.S. § 15-761. - 6 9.5.
+"Department" means the Arizona Department of Education.